R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 The path should look something like ``.models\Weapons_R2\weaponname\weaponname_skin_31``.
 Before this skin_31 path.
 We should find an almost exact path but without ``skin_31``.
 This is the path we want.
 This non-skin_31 path is the path to the default weapon skin.

-Now, before you edit, you have to realize hex editors are just built different (cant help it).
-You cannot add or delete data with a hex editor, only replace it.
+Before editing you need to be aware that hex editors cannot add or delete data, only replace it.

 I recommend changing only the name towards the end of the path.
 We'll go from ``.models\Weapons_r2\car_smg\CAR_smg`` to ``.models\weapons_r2\car_smg\car_ctm``.
 Note the capitalization.
 Some vpk repacking tools cannot repack properly if we edit in captials.
 Now do these changes for ``ptpov_`` and/or ``w_`` model(s).